-Explain how margins protect investors against the possibility of default.
+Explain how margin protect investors against the possibility of default.

-A margin is a sum of money deposited by an investor with his or her broker.
+Margin is money deposited by an investor with his or her broker.
 It acts as a guarantee that the investor can cover any losses on the futures contract.
 The balance in the margin account is adjusted daily to reflect gains and losses on the futures contract.
-If losses are above a certain level, the investor is required to deposit a further margin.
+If losses are above a certain level, the investor is required to deposit further margin.
 This system makes it unlikely that the investor will default.
-A similar system of margins makes it unlikely that the investor's broker will default on the contract it has with the clearinghouse member and unlikely that the clearinghouse member will default with the clearinghouse.
+A similar system of margin accounts makes it unlikely that the investor's broker will default on the contract it has with the clearing house member and unlikely that the clearing house member will default with the clearing house.